Does No Man's Sky Have A Story?

 The short answer is yes.
 No Man's Sky does have a story that players can choose to follow or ignore, albeit the story is far from complex.
 The story does touch upon various philosophical subjects which prove to be very interesting, however, and acts as a great introduction to the systems across No Man's Sky.

-What Is the Story of No Man’s Sky?
+What is the story of No Man’s Sky?

-In No Man's Sky, there are two main quest lines for players to follow that take the form of two main, separate but related, story lines in the game.
+In No Man's Sky, there are two main quest lines for players to follow that take the form of two main, separate but related, storylines in the game.
 These are 'Artemis Path' and 'Atlas Path'.

-At the beginning of the game, you wake on a random planet alone as a 'Traveller', with no memory of what has happened.
+At the beginning of the game, you wake on a random planet alone as a 'Traveler', with no memory of what has happened.
 You must repair your ship before encountering three alien races – the Gek, the Korvax, and the Vy'Keen – and then, by some unknown force, feel you must make it to the centre of the galaxy.

 Along the way, you encounter the Space Anomaly and meet Priest Entity Nada and Specialist Polo, who have extensive knowledge of the galaxy and advise you on how to get closer to your goal.
 Yet, along the way, you encounter fellow Traveller, Artemis, via communications.
 They're just like you, a lone Traveller with amnesia, and wish to reconnect with others.